natefaubion/purescript-heterogeneous/README.md

 { a: 13, b: (Tuple "bar" 42.0), c: false }
 ```

-### Example: Folding over a homogenous Record
+### Example: Folding over a homogeneous Record

-Much like with `hmap`, we can fold over homogenous records using normal functions.
+Much like with `hmap`, we can fold over homogeneous records using normal functions.

 ```purescript
 hfoldl (add :: Int -> Int -> Int) 0 { a: 12, b: 42, c: 100 }